Scrivener (software): iOS

 Scrivener for iOS was launched July 20, 2016.
-Current version is 1.2.1 and requires iOS 9+.
+The current version is 1.2.4 and requires iOS 11+.

 Linux

 There is no official release for Linux; there is a public beta version which has been abandoned, but still is available to use.
+Another option is to use the Appimage version, available for most distros.

 Macintosh

-The latest version of Scrivener for Mac is version 3.2.3, and requires macOS Sierra or newer.
+The latest version of Scrivener for Mac is version 3.5.0, and requires macOS Big Sur or newer.
 Scrivener can be obtained from the Mac App Store, but since the Mac App Store application is only usable on OS X 10.6.6 and later, users of earlier versions of OS X must buy it directly from the developer's website instead of the Mac App Store.

 The company also makes Scrivener 2.5 available for earlier version of Mac OS X, but claims it is the final version of the software that was built to run on both PowerPC and Intel systems running Mac OS X 10.4 through 10.8.
 This version is available on the direct sale page in the sidebar titled "Mac OS X 10.4–8 and PowerPC".

 In addition to the Scrivener version 2 releases, the direct download page provides access to the obsolete version 1.54, but licenses are no longer available for purchase.
 The 1.54 release is compatible with Mac OS X versions 10.4 through 10.6.